logan-life/blog/src/blog/20231227 - Test Post for RSS feed and PoFi automation.md

 category: "systems"
 ---

 This is a test post for the RSS feed and PoFi automation, and this sentence is the excerpt.
+This post will be deleted.

 <!-- excerpt -->